dubmun/DependencyKata/README.md

 ##Overview

 This kata takes the developer through the process of refactoring C# code with a high level of different dependencies for better testability.

+The initial seed for this kata came from a blog post by Richard Dalton here: http://www.devjoy.com/2013/01/legacy-code-katas/

 ##Prerequisites